 Whatever level of knowledge you have about going solar, a list published by EnergySage contains some benefits that may surprise you.
 Number one on that list?
 How much money your organization can save with solar power.

 Whether you’re a homeowner, business, or nonprofit, electricity costs can make up a large portion of your monthly expenses.
 With a solar panel system, you’ll generate free power for your system’s entire 25+ year lifecycle.
 Even if you don’t produce 100 percent of the energy you consume, solar will reduce your utility bills and you’ll still save a lot of money.

-In addressing the question of how to reduce electric bills, organizations will also see solar as part of the answer to how to reduce carbon footprints.
-Integrating commercial solar power can be a win-win for operating expenses as well as the environment.
+When addressing the question of how to reduce electric bills, organizations will also see solar as part of the answer on how to reduce their carbon footprint.
+In fact, integrating commercial solar power can be a win-win for reducing operating expenses and helping the environment.

 Also from the article: